 This Article proposes a new mechanism for enforcing structural constitutional provisions when Congress refuses to act: the citizen derivative suit, grounded in the inherent equitable jurisdiction of the federal courts.
 Citizens stand in relation to the United States as shareholders stand in relation to a corporation.
 When executive officers exceed the constitutional charter and internal governance fails, citizens may bring a derivative action in equity on behalf of the United States — using the same equitable principles courts have applied to enforce constitutive charters since 1843.
 The Article includes a model verified complaint applying the theory to the current war powers crisis.

 Before turning to legal research, Cliff spent over fifteen years in technology, building and scaling platforms at Microsoft, American Express, and startups.
-He currently serves as Manager of the Data Platform team at Mirion Technologies, building a greenfield Data & AI Platform on Azure Databricks.
 At Microsoft, he spent nine years on the Azure SQL team, where he led the DevOps transformation that accelerated release cycles from over two years to under two months.
 He co-founded a healthcare technology startup focused on addiction recovery and designed global architecture at American Express.

 He served six years in the United States Coast Guard, including assignments at Special Missions Training Center (Camp Lejeune), Sector Jacksonville, and Station Sand Key, where he participated in search and rescue, law enforcement operations, and tactical training.